Deterministic Sparse Suffix Sorting in the Restore Model: Sparse Suffix Sorting

 \subsection{Abstract Algorithm}

-Starting with an empty set of positions~$\Pos = \emptyset$, our algorithm updates $\SAVL(\Suf(\Pos))$ on the input of every new text-position, involving LCE computation between the new suffix and some suffixes stored in $\SAVL(\Suf(\Pos))$.
-Our idea is that creating a mergeable LCE data structure on the read substrings may be helpful for later queries.
-In more detail, we need a data structure that \begin{itemize} \item answers LCE queries on two substrings covered by instances of this data structure, \item is mergeable in such a way that the merged instance answers queries faster than performing a query over both former instances separately. \end{itemize} We call this abstract data type \intWort{dynamic LCE~(\DynLCE{})}; it supports the following operations:
+Starting with an empty set of positions~$\Pos = \emptyset$, our algorithm updates $\SAVL(\Suf(\Pos))$ on the input of every new text position, involving LCE computations between the new suffix and suffixes already stored in $\SAVL(\Suf(\Pos))$.
+A crucial part of the algorithm is performed by these LCE computations, for which an LCE data structure is advantageous to have.
+In particular, we are interested in a \emph{mergeable} LCE data structure that is mergeable in such a way that the merged instance answers queries faster than performing a query on both former instances separately.
+We call this a \intWort{\ac{DynLCE}}; it supports the following operations: